Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/guides/how-to-messaging-delegate.md

 If the developer would like to manually integrate the `View` that contains the UI for an in-app message, they can do so by accessing the `WKWebView` directly in a `MessagingDelegate` method.

-In the below example, the developer decides whether or not the in-app message should be directly integrated into their existing UI.
+In the example below, the developer decides whether or not the in-app message should be directly integrated into their existing UI.
 If so, they capture a reference to the message's `WKWebView` and return `false` to prevent the message from being shown by the SDK:

-Swift
+#### Swift

 ```swift
 var inAppMessageView: WKWebView?